arvindrk47/gml_bruter/README.md

 # gml_bruter
-This python script helps to crack the security keys using brute force attack method.
+This python script helps to crack the gmail or other email services security keys using brute force attack method.

 # Installation
 git clone https://github.com/darkarrow428/gml_bruter